Two Hands (1999 film): Plot

-Jimmy comes up with a plan to pay off the debt by robbing a bank the next day in Bankstown along with two others.
-The night before he arranges to meet new friend and love interest Alex (Rose Byrne) at a pub.
-Unfortunately the meeting's arrangements are heard by Les, a friend jealous of Alex's attraction to Jimmy and keen to get in with Pando's gang.
-After Les informs the gang of the couple's whereabouts, Jimmy is forced to flee the pub with Alex, attempting to escape on the Sydney Monorail, however the escape proves unsuccessful and Jimmy is taken to a remote location where the gang plan to kill him.
-Through the indirect intervention of Jimmy's dead brother (who acts as a guardian angel figure throughout the film), Jimmy is able to escape and make his way back home to prepare for the bank robbery.
+Meanwhile Alex, staying at Rocket's unit, is visited by Les and subjected to his clumsy attempts at asking her out on a date despite her obvious lack of interest.
+His advances are interrupted by a phone call to Alex from Jimmy, and the two make plans to meet at a pub near Chinatown.
+The meeting's arrangements are overheard by Les who is jealous of Alex's attraction to Jimmy and also keen to get in with Pando's gang.

+After Les informs the gang of the couple's whereabouts, Jimmy is forced to flee the pub with Alex, attempting to escape on the Sydney Monorail, however the escape proves unsuccessful and in front of a terrified Alex, Jimmy is beaten and stuffed into a car to be taken to a remote location where Pando and his gang plan to kill him.
+To Jimmy's horror, he learns Pando and his gang were responsible for the death of his brother Michael, as Acko casually mentions to Pando that they are in almost exactly the same spot where they killed and buried him years earlier.
+Through the indirect intervention of Michael (who acts as a guardian angel throughout the film), Jimmy is able to escape and make his way back home to prepare for the bank robbery.

 The robbery is not without its problems.
-When returning with the cash bags, one of the men attempts to jump over the bank counter, but fails and lands unconscious on the bank floor.
-He is dragged by Jimmy into the car, and comes round just as the police begin shooting and returns fire.
-The getaway driver is killed by the police but the robbery is on the whole successful.
+When returning with the cash bags, Wozza attempts to jump over the bank counter, but fails and lands unconscious on the bank floor.
+He is dragged by Jimmy and Craig into the car, and comes round just as police arrive to begin shooting and returns fire.
+Craig is killed by the police but the robbery is otherwise successful.

 Jimmy gets the money he needs, escaping in a stolen Toyota Celica with his remaining accomplice.
-The stolen auto's radio station bumper sticker is spotted by that station's competition team, who give chase attempting to award Jimmy a $10,000 prize.
+The stolen car’s radio station bumper sticker is spotted by that station's competition team, who give chase attempting to award Jimmy a $10,000 prize.
 Not wanting to be identified after the robbery, Jimmy rams them off the road.

 Jimmy returns to Pando's office to pay off his debt, but thinking he has a gun the gang once again attempt to kill him.
-He is able to give them the money, and is offered more work by Pando as a result.
-Jimmy leaves in disgust after pulling a gun on Pando.
-As Jimmy leaves, Helen the street kid passes Jimmy, and in retaliation for the death of her friend Pete she shoots Pando and his gang dead.
-The movie ends with Jimmy and Alex buying tickets at an airport to 'The North Coast' away from the pressures of life in Sydney.
+He is able to give them the $10,000 he owes, and impressed by his resolve, is offered more work by Pando as a result.
+Jimmy refuses and leaves in disgust after pulling a gun on Pando, no longer drawn to him or the criminal lifestyle.
+As Jimmy leaves, Helen the street kid passes Jimmy, and in retaliation for the death of her friend Pete she shoots Pando, Acko and the rest of the gang dead, before once again claiming the $10,000 for herself.
+Jimmy and Alex buy tickets at an airport to 'The North Coast' away from the pressures of life in Sydney.